MaiJi97/Leetcode/java/1481_LeastNumberOfUniqueIntegersAfterKRemovals/README.md

 and their frequencies.
 Start removing from the start of the bucket sort array which includes numbers with least frequency.

 Time Complexity: O(n)

+## Method 2: Bucket Sort Improved

+Same as method 1, but in the bucket sort, we do not need to store a list of actual elements for each frequency, but instead just need to count how many elements there are with this frequency.

+Time Complexity: O(n)